Skip to content

 ⚠️ Schema/ConstAndEnumMismatch

-This enum schema has both enum and const properties, but with different values, so the enum property will be ignored.
+This enum schema has both enum and const properties, but with different values, so {outcome}.

 ⚠️ Schema/DiscriminatedUnionVariantMissingProperty